 - A. Characteristics.
 [No change.]

 - B. Accessory uses.
-Accessory uses may include security and leasing offices and food membership distribution.
+Accessory uses may include security and leasing offices.
 Living quarters for one resident manager per site in the E and I zones are allowed.
-Other living quarters are subject to the regulations for Residential Uses in the base zones.Use of the storage areas for sales, service and repair operations, or manufacturing is not considered accessory to the Self-Service Storage use.
+Other living quarters are subject to the regulations for Residential Uses in the base zones.
+Use of the storage areas for sales, service and repair operations, or manufacturing is not considered accessory to the Self-Service Storage use.
 The rental of trucks or equipment is also not considered accessory to a Self-Service Storage use.
+Food membership distribution is an accessory use that is subject to additional regulations.

 - C. Examples.
 [No change.]

 - D. Exceptions.
 [No change.].